bsblabs/embed-for-vaadin/README.md

 Embed for Vaadin is a library allowing you to quickly initialize Vaadin from your IDE.
 It provides an easy-to-use API to initialize an embed Tomcat container running a particular component or Vaadin application.

-The API also allows you to open the default browser automatically and allocates an available HTTP port is none is provided.
-The API is extensible so that you can it you to your own needs.
+The API also allows you to open the default browser automatically and allocates an available HTTP port if none is provided.
+The API is extensible so that you can suit it you to your own needs.

+Embed for Vaadin works best when used with a build tool such as Maven as it requires Tomcat to operate.
+Make sure to add this dependency in scope `test` or make it optional such as these libraries do not get transmitted in your project.

 # Building from Source